ashmangla/The_AIM_CertChallenge/README.md

 ### Language Filtering

 By default, only English documents are used.
-Modify `evaluate.py`:

 ```python
 docs, rag_documents = load_and_prepare_documents(